 Non-Diversification Risk.
-The Fund is classified as a "non-diversified" fund under the 1940 Act.
+The Fund is classified as a "non-diversified" fund under the Investment Company Act of 1940, as amended (the "1940 Act").
 Accordingly, the Fund may invest a greater portion of its assets in the securities of a single issuer than if it were a "diversified" fund.
 To the extent that the Fund invests a higher percentage of its assets in the securities of a single issuer, the Fund is subject to a higher degree of risk associated with and developments affecting that issuer than a fund that invests more widely.